Facebook Ads vs Google Ads: Which Is Best for Your Business?

 Most find it easy to use Facebook’s basic features, but struggle to learn its more advanced functionality.
 Google, on the other hand, is harder to learn at the beginning, but once a user acclimates, the platform is simple to manage.
 It’s also easy to expand into display and remarketing ads down the road as your ad budget increases for further reach and more sales.

-Facebook Ads Manager has an intuitive, user-friendly interface that makes it easy to set up ads, even though there are several steps to navigate.
-In addition, Facebook has more ad types, ad placements, and advanced audience targeting options than Google Ad Manager, so it can be overwhelming.
-Facebook is also constantly adding and changing features, making it more difficult to keep up with.
+On the one hand, Facebook Ads Manager has a user-friendly and no-nonsense interface that makes it comfortable for beginners to start.
+However, when it comes to maximizing Facebook ads, there are several steps needed.
+Facebook has more ad types, ad placements, and advanced audience targeting options than Google Ad Manager, so it can be overwhelming.
+Facebook is also constantly adding and changing features, which is another factor to consider.

 The Facebook Ads Manager interface is organized by lists of ad campaigns.
-It shows basic information pertaining to campaigns, such as whether or not a campaign is currently active, how much ad spend each campaign has used, its budget, and more.
+It shows basic information pertaining to campaigns, such as whether or not a campaign is currently active, how much ad spend each campaign has used, and its budget.
 For more detailed information, click on the individual campaign.
-This will display campaign metrics such as CPC, campaign click-through, and conversion rates.
+This will display campaign metrics such as CPC, campaign clickthrough, and conversion rates.

-The Google Ads interface appears more challenging to use at first as it is a text and data-heavy platform.
-But once users become familiar with Google Ads, it becomes easier to use than Facebook Ads, mainly because it doesn’t offer as many ad types, ad placements, or audience targeting options as Facebook Ads.
+The Google Ads interface appears more challenging to use initially as it is a text and data-heavy platform.
+But once users become familiar with Google Ads it becomes easier to use than Facebook Ads, mainly because it doesn’t offer as many ad types, ad placements, or audience targeting options as Facebook Ads.

 Facebook Ads vs Google Ads: Customer Service

-Google Ads is hands-down better than Facebook Ads when it comes to customer service.
+In Facebook vs Google Ads, Google Ads is hands-down better when it comes to customer service.
 It not only offers support via phone, but it also has helpful customer support.
 In fact, its support team is proactive and may occasionally reach out to you with ideas on how you can improve campaign performance.

 However, Facebook Ads offers support via email, which is what Google Ads does not offer.
-Both offer support via live chat and comprehensive help centers, giving users a number of options for getting the support they need the way they want it.
+Both offer support via live chat and comprehensive help centers, giving users several options for getting the support they need the way they want it.

 Facebook Ads vs Google Ads: Customer Reviews